 We are up to week 3 of our SEO journey!
 I hope you’re enjoying it so far.
 As a recap, week one, we learnt all about what even is SEO, and why should we care?
 Then last week, we dived right in on the 8 things you should be doing in each blog post to increase your SEO.

 This week, I wanted to delve a bit more into links and specifically no follow links.
-Last week, I talked about inbound and outbound links, but as a reminder:
+Last week, I talked about inbound links such as Niche Edits and outbound links, but as a reminder:

 - Inbound Links (also known as backlinks):